LEARNING HOW TO THINK LOGICALLY

 How is it used?

-In the first unit, we began to discuss the comparative application of reason and logic to determine the true nature of what we percieve.
+In the first section, we began to discuss the comparative application of reason and logic to determine the true nature of what we percieve.
 There, you saw a diagram of a comparator as it related to logic circuits in computers.
 Let us now examine how that same comparison is made in the human mind.

 The rational decision-making process can be broken down to three integral parts: